SantiagoRivera92/edopro-custom-banlists/README.md

 # edopro-custom-banlists

-Just drop the file into ProjectIgnis/repositories/lflists
+Just drop the Edison.lflist.conf file into ProjectIgnis/repositories/lflists, close any instances of EDOPRO you're currently running and open a new one.